berniemackie97/memebot-go/docs/architecture.md

 ## Risk Management

-`internal/risk.Limits` enforces simple notional caps.
-The paper engine can cheaply reject orders that exceed policy, and we will enrich this package with drawdown monitoring, kill-switch logic, and position awareness.
+`internal/risk.Limits` enforces notional caps and an equity drawdown kill switch.
+The paper engine queries these limits before and after fills, aborting the loop once the configured drawdown percentage is breached.

 ## Paper Accounting

 `internal/paper.Account` maintains simulated cash balances, realised PnL, and per-symbol positions.
 It enforces starting bankroll, per-symbol caps, and ensures sells only execute against available inventory.
-Mark-to-market snapshots feed logs and Prometheus gauges so testers can track equity and exposure in real time.
+Mark-to-market snapshots feed logs, Prometheus gauges, the drawdown checks, and the optional `paper.Ledger`/`paper.JSONLRecorder` for post-run analysis.

+`internal/paper.Ledger` keeps an in-memory list of fills, while `internal/paper.JSONLRecorder` appends fills to disk so testers can replay trades.

 ## Execution

-`internal/execution.Executor` is a logging shim that records every order request and bumps Prometheus counters.
+`internal/execution.Executor` is a logging shim that records every order request, applies configurable slippage/latency, optionally breaks fills into partial executions, bumps Prometheus counters, and returns simulated fills.
 The executor will later route to the configured venue (CEX REST/WebSocket APIs or the Solana Jupiter aggregator) while emitting metrics.

 ## Metrics and Observability